libnonius/nonius/index.md

 std dev: 0.130953 ns, lb 0.0209896 ns, ub 0.309054 ns, ci 0.95
 {% endhighlight %}

-After all that, the runner will tell you if about any samples that are outliers and whether those might be important: if they affect the variance greatly, our measurements might not be very trustworthy.
+After all that, the runner will tell you about any samples that are outliers and whether those might be important: if they affect the variance greatly, our measurements might not be very trustworthy.
 It could be that there is another factor affecting our measurements (say, some other application that was doing